Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/RemoteLaunch-Guide.md

       read the schedule for the Automation host.
 Tests that are scheduled farther in advance will not show up as a pending test on the status screen.
+      -   **Run in Load Balancing Mode**: This is an advanced mode that lets you schedule test sets in Spira for a pool of machines all running RemoteLaunch.
+      Then the next available RemoteLaunch machine will take take the next test case in the test set and run that.

 ### Extension Configuration